henrimie/slass/README.md

 **a3common.cfg** - master config file containing settings common for all server instances.</br>
 **basic.cfg** - loaded as -cfg file by the server process</br>
 **servervars.cfg** - config file setting additional options for the server executable, normally you don't need to edit this</br>
-- determine the mods to install (not necessary by default for Antistasi Server), to do so edit **./installer/rsc/modlist.inp** or **./installer/rsc/modlistextd.inp** .
+- determine the mods to install (not necessary by default for Antistasi Server), to do so edit **./installer/rsc/modlist.inp** or **./installer/rsc/modlistextd.inp** depending on if you're going to use the basic or extended modset as the template.
 The files have seven columns:</br>
 	I. shortname of the mod</br>
 	II. steam-app-id of the mod; if the mod is not in the workshop, insert the word **local**</br>
  	III. mod type; use</br>